the short version

 from subscribing (billing): the minimum to bill you

-if you subscribe to the hosted service, we collect and keep the minimum needed to run your subscription: your email address, your subscription status and renewal dates, and a reference that ties the subscription to your sign-in. payments are handled by Stripe, our payment processor — your card and payment details go directly to Stripe and are governed by Stripe's terms and privacy policy. sol pbc never sees or stores your card. we send Stripe only what's needed to charge you for the service, and we never send Stripe anything from your journal.
+if you subscribe to a hosted service, we collect and keep the minimum needed to run your subscription: your email address, your subscription status and renewal dates, and a reference that ties the subscription to your sign-in. payments are handled by Stripe, our payment processor. your card and payment details go directly to Stripe and are governed by Stripe's terms and privacy policy. sol pbc never sees or stores your card. we send Stripe only what's needed to charge you for the service, and we never send Stripe anything from your journal.

 from solpbc.org: almost nothing

-when you visit solpbc.org, our hosting provider — Cloudflare — collects standard edge server logs (IP address, pages visited, browser type, timestamp). this is inherent in how the web works.
+when you visit solpbc.org, our hosting provider, Cloudflare, collects standard edge server logs (IP address, pages visited, browser type, timestamp). this is inherent in how the web works.
 Cloudflare's collection and handling of these logs is described in the Cloudflare privacy policy under "end users."

 sol pbc does not access these logs for analytics or any other purpose. we don't use Google Analytics, tracking pixels, cookies, or any other tracking technology on solpbc.org.